josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌕_What_The_Movement_Was_Up_Against/README.md

 - the examination authority;
 - contractors and suppliers;
 - political office-holders;
+- curriculum and institutional gatekeeping;
 - policing and surveillance capacity;
 - media ownership and access;
 - platform governance;
-- caste and class inequalities;
+- caste, class, gender and linguistic hierarchy;
 - procurement relationships;
 - foreign technology and maintenance dependencies;
+- security relationships connecting different sites of repression;
-- legal and administrative techniques that travel across borders.
+- legal, administrative and political techniques that travel across borders.

 The central question is:

 > What determined whether public pressure could reach the institutions responsible for the harm?

 This section examines the structures that could repress, delay, absorb, redirect or selectively satisfy the movement’s demands while preserving the underlying distribution of power.

+It also asks what the government itself was confronting.

+The students did not enter public life without history.

+They operated inside a dense and contested archive of Indian resistance: anticolonial struggle, anti-caste organisation, labour and peasant movements, women’s political work, resistance during the Emergency, later student mobilisation and recent regional examples of young people forcing apparently immovable institutions to answer them.

+The platforms were new.

+The political repertoire was not.

 ---